uc-cdis/stats.gen3.org/README.md

 ## Style
 Defined in css at https://github.com/uc-cdis/stats.gen3.org/blob/master/src/css/main.css.

+## Dev notes
+- The Data Commons are listed in the javascript [instances.js file](https://github.com/uc-cdis/stats.gen3.org/blob/master/src/js/instances.js) and not in a JSON file because running the page locally would require a separate server to provide non-HTML/JS local files.
+We use JS for the benefit of non-devs so they can test and update the page easily.

 ## Potential improvements
 - The `dictionary_endpoint` field should be optional since some Data Commons do not use the Sheepdog data dictionary.
 In those cases the attributes should not be counted, or should be counted a different way.